rexresearch

 Nutritional supplements designed to increase adenosine

-5′-triphosphate (ATP) concentrations are commonly used by athletes
+5′-triphosphate (ATP) concentrations are commonly used by

-whether acute supplementation with oral ATP administered as
+investigated whether acute supplementation with oral ATP

-enteric-coated pellets led to increased concentrations of ATP or
+administered as enteric-coated pellets led to increased

-its metabolites in the circulation.
+concentrations of ATP or its metabolites in the circulation.

 Results